astralway/phrasecount/README.md

 If you do not have Accumulo, Hadoop, Zookeeper, and Accismus setup, then you can start an MiniAccismus instance with the following command.
-This command will create an `accismus.properties` that can be used by the following command in this example.
+This command will create an `accismus.properties` that can be used by the following commands in this example.

 ```